-“Zombie testing” is a routine tests execution using predetermined patterns and methods.
+“Zombie testing” is a routine test execution using predetermined patterns and methods.
 In software testing, zombies are mostly concentrated on fulfilling their reports and documentation rather than finding tricky bugs.
-Every day they perform automated step-by-step operations and usually do not realize that they have already turned into zombie testers.
+They perform automated step-by-step operations every day and usually do not realize that they have already turned into zombie testers.

-Today we are going to present some common zombie features so you could easily identify zombies among other testers.
+Today we will present some common zombie features so you could easily identify zombies among other testers.

 Zombies test software according to the predetermined requirements and don’t really care whether they are relevant or not.
 The most important for them is to cover all necessary test cases and report all the defects.
 They do not want to analyze bugs and possible causes of their appearance.

 Zombies never share their ideas and hunches with managers or developers.
-They think that their work lies in pure tests execution and they are completely satisfied with it.
+They think that their work lies in pure test execution, and they are completely satisfied with it.

-In the eyes of zombie testers, developers are gods, who know everything about the code.
+In the eyes of zombie testers, developers are gods who know everything about the code.
 So, if a developer decides something, it means that it is a perfect way to implement this or that functionality.
-Even if a zombie tester has some doubts, he prefers to damp them as soon as they appear.
+Even if a zombie tester has some doubts, he prefers to dump them as soon as they appear.

 The same with Senior Testers.
 How can a zombie tester dare to question the opinion of a more experienced colleague?
 Why would he do that?
 Senior Tester has executed so many tests that he probably knows all the answers.
-This thought is always in zombie’s head, and he fears to express his own ideas.
+This thought is always in the zombie’s head, and he fears expressing his own ideas.

 Zombie testers are really proud of the rigorous reports they have made.
 They consider them as the main outcomes of the work done.
 They pay attention to every word they have written, and they are waiting for the praise.
 But managers care not only about the documentation.
 They appreciate more the bugs found, as it is a key purpose of a tester.

 Zombie testers are all around us.
-Some of them were excited about quality assurance at the beginning, but later they lost their motivation and concentrated purely on test execution.
-Some were assimilated in the environment of other zombie testers.
+Some of them were excited about quality assurance initially, but later they lost their motivation and concentrated purely on test execution.
+Some were assimilated into the environment of other zombie testers.
 Some of them just got tired to withstand established methods and look for innovative techniques.
 The good point is that there is always a way back.
 Every zombie tester can turn into a real one.
 It is just a question of motivation and inspiration